-1.8.1 Unless specified at time of purchase, cabinets are provided with a 5/16" orifice, silicon carbide lined, short venturi nozzle.
+1.8.1 Unless specified at time of order, cabinets are shipped with a 5/16" orifice, silicon carbide lined, short venturi nozzle.
 Optional 1/4" or 3/8" orifice nozzles are also available.
 1/4" nozzles should be used only when the air supply is limited.
-Low nozzle velocity and nonaggressive media make 1/4" nozzles ineffective except for loose adhering coatings and low production media blasting tasks.
-The table in Figure 2 shows cfm consumption when nozzles are new.
+Low nozzle velocity and non-aggressive media make 1/4" nozzles ineffective except for loose adhering coatings and low production dry stripping tasks.
+The table in Figure 3 shows cfm consumption when nozzles are new.
 Large nozzles (3/8" and in some cases larger), should be limited to tough stripping jobs.
 High nozzle velocity and high pressure will cause rapid media breakdown.